Complaints and Disputes

 - What are the rules for registration of .aero, .coop, and .museum names?

-- Can I register a domain name that includes non-ASCii (examples) characters?
+- Can I register a domain name that includes non-ASCii characters (such as Arabic or Chinese)?

 - When I register a domain name, will my name and contact information become publicly available?

 - How long does a registration last?
 Can it be renewed?

 - I have seen advertisements for domain-name registration by companies not in the accredited registrar directory.
 Are these legitimate?

 - I just registered a domain name.
 How do I turn this into a working website?

 - Some registrants do not know that the domain name registrar can be different from the entity providing web-hosting/email services.